V4Fire/Client/src/core/component/decorators/field/README.md

     // Also, see core/object/watch
     {
-      // If false, then a handler that is invoked on the watcher event does not take any arguments from the event
+      // If set to false, then a handler that is invoked on the watcher event does not take any arguments from the event
       provideArgs: false,

       // How the event handler should be called: